Students would be required to complete four upper-division courses to satisfy this Concentration:

 NOTE: As a matter of existing LLS policy, in order for students to receive full credit for the two MBA courses that are the required electives for this new concentration, LLS students must complete all of the requirements for the Law & Entrepreneurship Concentration.

-In addition to the core and elective classes, for students graduating after December 31, 2013, there is a required two-part corporate and securities research seminar provided by a law librarian.
+In addition to the core and elective classes, there is a required two-part corporate and securities research seminar provided by a law librarian.
 There is no registration process applicable to the seminar and no unit credit applies.
 The research seminar will be offered live and is recorded for download, so it can be completed either in the classroom or individually at a student’s convenience.
 Both parts of the research seminar must be completed before the first day of the last month of classes leading to a student’s graduation (thus, for most students, April 30).